dougmassay/pkg-sigil/README.md

 ## Goal: to provide a self-contained binary installer for Sigil that works on any Linux system with a libc version of 2.19 or higher (ldd --version).

+## Please note that "self-contained" does not mean portable or relocatable!!

 <hr>

 ### If your distro has Sigil in its software repositories, I strongly recommend installing Sigil that way instead of using this unofficial binary installer.